nhs-digital-gp-it-futures/platform/local-helm/README.md

 You may wish to run the dashboard.
 Instructions are [here](../Docs/DevSetup/run-dashboard.md).

+### (Optional) Run Rancher

+You may wish to run Rancher rather than the dashboard.
+Rancher provide a step by step walkthrough to install, located [here](https://rancher.com/docs/rancher/v2.x/en/installation/k8s-install/helm-rancher/)

 ## Install Dependencies

 The umbrella chart depends on some standard charts.
 These need to be added by running `helm dependency update buyingcatalogue`.